 Payroll taxes include the employer‘s share of the FICA (Social Security and Medicare) tax, federal unemployment tax (FUTA) and Minnesota unemployment tax.
 These are accounting entries made on the employer‘s books each time wages are paid.
 The taxes are paid through deposits or with quarterly or annual tax returns.
 These taxes must be deposited in a bank as specified by, or paid directly to, the Internal Revenue Service and the Minnesota Department of Employment and Economic Development.
 Electronic filing may be required.
 The accounting entries are made each time wages are paid.

-10) Deposit withheld federal income tax, employer’s and employees’ share of FICA tax and federal unemployment tax
+11 & 12) Deposit withheld federal income tax, employer’s and employees’ share of FICA tax and federal unemployment tax (FUTA)

 With few exceptions, electronic fund transfers are made using the Electronic Federal Tax Payment System for all federal tax deposits.
 For federal income tax and FICA tax, the accumulated liability usually must be deposited monthly or semiweekly (or by the next day if the liability is $100,000 or more).
 FUTA tax deposits are made quarterly (by the end of the month following the end of the quarter), unless the amount of FUTA tax owed but not deposited is $500 or less.
 If the tax is $500 or less at the end of the quarter, no deposit is required.
 The tax is added to the tax for the next quarter.

-Employers can make Minnesota tax deposits electronically using the Department of Revenue’s Minnesota e-Services system; by telephone at (800) 570-3329; or by creating and mailing payment voucher.
+Employers can make Minnesota tax deposits electronically using the Department of Revenue’s e-Services system; by telephone at 800- 570-3329; or by creating and mailing payment voucher.
 Some employers are required to pay electronically.
 Employers must deposit Minnesota withholding tax following a semiweekly or monthly schedule.
-For deposit schedule information, see the Minnesota Income Tax Withholding instruction booklet available from the state Department of Revenue.
+For deposit schedule information, see the Minnesota Income Tax Withholding Instruction Booklet and Tax Tables available from the state Department of Revenue.

-Returns may be filed online or by touchtone telephone at (800) 570-3329.
+Returns may be filed online through the Department of Revenue's e-Services system or by touchtone telephone at (800) 570-3329.
 A quarterly return must be filed even if the employer paid no wages subject to withholding, had no employees during the quarter or had not withheld tax.

-All wage detail reports must be filed online.
+All wage detail reports must be filed online with the MN Unemployment Insurance (UI) program.
 A quarterly wage detail report must be filed even if the employer paid no wages or had no employees during the quarter.

 Form 940, Employer’s Annual Federal Unemployment (FUTA) Tax Return must be filed annually, by January 31 of each year.